RonitJ7/YADA/Report.md

 ### Undo Functionality
 ![alt text](undo.png)

+## Core design principles
+### Low Coupling:
+Each module (Profile, Food, Daily Log, Undo) is implemented as a self-contained unit with well-defined interfaces.
+For example, the Profile class manages user data and intake calculation independently of how food or logs are handled.
+This isolation minimizes changes in one module affecting others.

+### High Cohesion:
+Every module handles a specific responsibility.
+The Profile class focuses solely on user data and calorie calculations, while the Food component handles food addition and search, and the Daily Log manages log operations.
+This focused functionality helps maintain internal consistency and clarity.

+### Separation of Concerns (SoC):
+The codebase separates different functionalities clearly.
+Profile manipulation, food management, daily log updates, and undo operations are implemented in separate classes, each responsible for a unique aspect of the system.
+This separation makes the code more maintainable and easier to understand.

+### Information Hiding:
+The implementation details of each module are encapsulated within their respective classes.
+For instance, the Profile class hides the internal calorie calculation logic (Mifflin_St_Jeor and Harris_Benedict methods) behind a public interface.
+This prevents external components from relying on internal data representations and methods.

+### Law of Demeter (LoD):
+Objects interact with their immediate collaborators only.
+In the sequence of operations (e.g., when updating the daily log with food information), each module calls methods on directly related objects rather than traversing multiple layers.
+This neighbor-only communication restricts unnecessary dependencies and coupling.

 ## Strengths
 + Scalable: High amount of modularity and independence means it is easily scalable.
 All 3 key design are covered.